kbarrell/WeatherStn-2021/README.md

 - The majority of LMIC-node code was left in place, even if not invoked in the new design, as a hedge against future changes in the environment.
 - A new Board Support File for an atmMega2560 Arduino processor + Dragino Lora Shield was produced for the LMIC-node environment, to support the hardware platform retained from the original Weather Station implementation.
 - While the multi-board environment of LMIC-node offered the opportunity to re-build WeatherStn-2021 for more capable hardware, e.g. Adafruit Feather M0 Lora, the original WeatherStn design relies on the TimerOne library as a fundamental software interrupt scheduler.
 The lack of a readily available TimerOne library for the atmelSAM environment of the Feather M0 became a roadblock, and that development path was suspended.

+Minor functionality enhancements have also been added by using the javascript capabilities of Tago.IO device payload parser and its Analysis scripting:
+ - reject as inconsistant, an incoming data set which has been impacted by a power loss of the weather station.
+This condition presents as multiple zero sensor readings
+ - calculate an Apparent ("feels like") temperature reading from observed temperature, humidity and windspeed values
+ - query a backend web system from a solar PV system on-site to calculate and report a solar radiation reading for incorporation in the weather station's reporting

 Note:  Please refer to the above-referenced repositories of the two major code components, for details of their design, capabilities and use.